sorucoder/tic80-go-template/README.md

 This is an unofficial WASM binding template for Go to make TIC-80 Cartridges.

+## Requirements

+As with WASM4, `go` and `tinygo` are required to build cartridges.
+Also, it goes without saying that `make` and an instance of TIC-80 is also required.

 ## General Usage

 The included `tic80` package follows the native [TIC-80 API](https://github.com/nesbox/TIC-80/wiki/API) as closely as possible, including optional arguments.